aubinleyoung/Responsive-Portfolio-Website-Aubin/README.md

 > Describe your project in 1 or 2 sentences.

-**[Responsive-Portfolio-Website-Aubin]** Is a website which provide my portfolio and helps people to know deeply about my skills
+**[Responsive-Portfolio-Website-Aubin]** Is a website that provides my portfolio and helps people to know deeply about my skills

 ## 🛠 Built With <a name="built-with"></a>